DanLavine/willow/docs/services/general/rfc_general_query_improvements.md

    deployments.
 Has the exact same feature set of processing only 1 deployment at a time, where each is defined by the "kind, namespace, label (name)".
 So that matches the current arbitrary key value tagging system, but what has yet to be accounted for is the Taints and Tolerations.
-That can be thought of "metadata" for the queue as key value pairs, but those are save on the "channel" itself and can be updated without applying to the key values that define the channel.
+That can be thought of "metadata" for the queue as key value pairs, but those are saved on the `channel` itself and can be updated without applying to the key values that define the `channel`
    1. Possibbly this does't make sense to do as fields directly as that could all be stored in the `ITEM's` data as the actual configuration to run that is pulled via a scheduler.
 Would need a way for infinite retries from Willow though.